 Before you even begin to consider buying a house there are some reality checks one must face.
-Here are 3 things you need to buy a house in 2018.
+Here are 3 things you need to buy a house.

 A Good Credit Score

-If you want to make your dreams of owning your own house come true in 2018 the first thing you want to make sure of is that your credit score is in order.
+If you want to make your dreams of owning your own house come true this year the first thing you want to make sure of is that your credit score is in order.
 Let me be more blunt: you need a good credit score to buy a house in 2018.
 The better your score, the better the rate, after all.

 What’s considered a good credit score?

-The absolute bare minimum credit score to qualify for a mortgage in 2018 is 620.
+The absolute bare minimum credit score to qualify for a mortgage is 620.
 However, to secure the best rates, you need a score of 740 or higher.